dmbarbour/glas/docs/GlasDesign.md

 The compile program must have arity 1--1 and implements a function from source (usually a file binary) to a compiled value on the stack.
 The compile program can also access other module values and generate some log outputs.
 Effects API:

-* **load:ModuleID** - Modules are currently identified by UTF-8 strings such as `"foo"`.
+* **load:ModuleID** - Modules are usually identified by UTF-8 strings such as `"foo"`.
 File extension is elided.
 We search for the named module locally then on `GLAS_PATH`.
 * **log:Message** - Response is unit.
 Arbitrary output message, useful for progress reports, debugging, code change proposals, etc..

-Load failures may occur due to missing modules, ambiguous files (e.g. if we have both `foo.g0` and subdirectory `foo/`), dependency cyles, failure of the compiler function, etc. A compiler can continue with load failures.
-Cause of failure should implicitly be logged for access by the developers.
+Load failures may occur due to missing modules, ambiguous files (e.g. if we have both `foo.g0` and subdirectory `foo/`), detected dependency cyles, failure of the compiler function, etc. A compiler can continue in presence of most load failures.
+The cause of failure is not visible to the language module, but should be logged for visibility byl developers.

 A language may expose these effects to the programmer in context of compile-time metaprogramming.
 For example, these effects are explicitly supported by language-g0 macro calls.